rubrikinc/rubrik-client-for-prometheus/quickstart.md

 The resulting docker image will be in the local repository on the server.

+This docker image is also available on the Docker Hub at [this link](https://hub.docker.com/repository/docker/rubrikinc/rubrik-prometheus-client).

 ## Using the Prometheus Agent

 Ensure that the following environment variables exist, and are defined: `rubrik_cdm_node_ip`, `rubrik_cdm_username`, `rubrik_cdm_password`.